bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 comments: true
 ---

-In a 1968 paper, Dijkstra wrote 'GOTO Considered Harmful,' arguing that a "goto" would generally decrease code readability and undermine the program's maintainability.
+In a 1968 paper, Dijkstra wrote "GOTO Considered Harmful," arguing that a "goto" would generally decrease code readability and undermine the program's maintainability.
 His argument is based on common sense: if the code is hard to read, it must also be hard to debug.
 In other words, you have to understand the code before you can make any modifications to it.

 But if a "goto" can be so harmful, why was it introduced into the C language and so many other computer languages of the C family?
 This is presumably because "goto" was invented and heavily used in assembly language in an era without a high-level programming language.
 And by "harmful," Dijkstra didn't oppose the existence of "goto."
 What he fought against was the abusive use of "goto" in the 80s, which led to the "spaghetti code" of FORTRAN programs.

 ## goto is everywhere in the Assembly code

 Recently, I have been reading a book named "Computer Science: A Programmer's Perspective."
 In this book, the assembly language version of "goto": "jmp," is not considered "harmful" but rather "useful."
-There are two approaches to transfer execution in assembly: jump and branching, the former is used for transferring execution unconditionally, and the latter is used for transferring execution conditionally.
+There are two approaches to transfer execution in assembly: jump and branching; the former is used for transferring execution unconditionally, and the latter is used for transferring execution conditionally.
 The "goto" in modern computer language is a legacy of assembly languages from the earliest days of programming.

-Now, You might wonder where "goto"'s place is in the assembly code.
+Now, you might wonder where "goto"'s place is in the assembly code.
 Here is an example of a simple if-else C code:

 ```C
 if (test-expr)